iron-software/IronWord.Examples/how-to/add-style-text/README.md

 <h3>Getting Started with IronWord</h3>

-!!!--LIBRARY_START_TRIAL_BLOCK--!!!

 ---

 ## Example: Applying Text Styles

-The process of applying text styles in IronWord is intuitive and efficient.
+Applying text styles in IronWord takes three objects.
 Begin by creating a `WordDocument` object alongside a `TextContent` object that contains your text.
 Configure a new `TextStyle` object for the `Style` attribute of your text, setting properties like `IsBold`, `Color`, and `TextFont`.
 Further beautify your text with options such as underline or double strikethrough.

 To complete the styling, add the text to a `Paragraph`, integrate the paragraph into your document, and then save the styled document.